-The Dance program introduces students to a variety of dance techniques that include Fundamentals of Dance, Beginning and Intermediate Ballet, Modern Dance, Beginning and Intermediate Jazz, World Dance, African Dance, Ballroom and Social Dance, Introduction to Tap Dance, Dance Concert Ensemble, Introduction to Choreography, and Introduction to Yoga.
+The dance program introduces students to a variety of dance techniques that include Fundamentals of Dance, Beginning and Intermediate Ballet, Modern Dance, Beginning and Intermediate Jazz, World Dance, African Dance, Ballroom and Social Dance, Introduction to Tap Dance, Dance Concert Ensemble, Introduction to Choreography, and Introduction to Yoga.
 There are numerous opportunities for students of all levels and interests to perform by participating in informal concerts, creating and performing, choreography and enrolling in the dance company class.
 Many dance courses also meet general-education requirements in the arts, humanities, and physical education categories.

 An associate degree is not available in Dance since this is considered to be a transfer major.
-Students desiring the associate degree should consult with a counselor regarding the selection of an appropriate associate degree major.
+Students desiring the associate degree should consider a major in Transfer Studies and include those classes required by the transfer institution.